amycartwright/Amy-Cartwright/V&AResidency/index3.md

 * Does the non-human dancer need to use motion data or can the data be collected in some other way?
 * How far can our perception of agency be stretched.
 Does more abstraction equal less agency?
 * How important are other elements of a performance (music, setting, lighting etc..) in the quest for perforative agency for non-human performers?

-A side project I am working on that may feed into this project.
-I am assembling a collection of simple sketches that demonstrate algorithms that can be used in a choreographic process.
-Some of these are algorithms that can be taken away from the screen and translated into choreographic tasks.
-Others will remain on the screen and be used by dancers as guidance for creating movement.